RenzoTorrecuso/EDA/README.md

 # EDA & Data Analysis project

-Below you will find a simulation of a EDA and data analysis service for a client searching the best strategy for his buying needs.
+In the notebook EDA_safe(1).ipynb you will find a simulation of a EDA and data analysis service for a client searching the best strategy for his buying needs.
 The client profile:

 * He is a Seller.